JohanLi/sfcc/README.md

 ### For staging

-If you are deploying to staging, you also need to generate a .p12 file.
+If you are deploying to staging rather than a sandbox instance, you also need to generate a .p12 file.
 This is outlined in the "Using Two-Factor Authentication for Code Deployment" section in the Salesforce Commerce Cloud documentation.
 Place the .p12 file in the root directory, and add the following variables:

 ```
 SFCC_CERTIFICATE=certificate.p12